Mindset

 Rule #10 — Be visible but unreadable.

 Black tee, bomber, scuffed kicks.
-Look simple, stay dangerous.
-Let ‘em think they know you — then prove they don’t.
+Look simple, stay unreadable.
+Let them think they’ve got you figured out — then show they never did if needed.

 Rule #11 — Reputation is made in silence.

 Talk less.
-Ship more.
+Deliver more.
 Noise fades, results don't.

 The Hacker Manifesto